tramoonyane/holbertonschool-low_level_programming/preparation_for_C_simple_shell/README.md

 ## How to Use

-1. Compile the shell using the provided Makefile or gcc command.
+1. Compile the shell using the provided gcc command.
 2. Run the compiled executable `hsh`.
 3. Enter commands and press Enter to execute.
 4. To exit the shell, use the `exit` command or press Ctrl+D.